keithalpichi/keithalpichi.github.io/_posts/2016-06-30-guideline.md

 ### Deployment

 You've built an application you want to deploy to the world, now what?
-Deployment is a whole other level, but there are <a href="/resources#deployment" target="_blank">deployment resources that make I've used that make it a little easier to learn and use</a>.
+Deployment is a whole other level, but there are <a href="/resources#deployment" target="_blank">deployment resources that I've used that make it a little easier to learn and use</a>.

 ## Summary